A History of Cakchiquel (Kaqchikel) Translation in the LDS Church

-The Cakchiquel translations listed on this site were published prior to the 1990s, and therefore use the orthography #2 listed above (which spells the language as "Cakchiquel").
-See a guide to orthography changes from #1 to #2 and a guide to orthography changes from #2 (pre-1990) to #3 (post-1990).
+The Cakchiquel translations listed on this site were published prior to the 1990s, and therefore use the orthography #2 listed above (which spells the language as “Cakchiquel”).
+See a guide to change the orthography from #1 to #2 and a guide to change orthography from #2 (pre-1990) to #3 (post-1990).

 As of 2013, there were about 7,000 members of The Church of Jesus Christ of Latter-day Saints who speak the Cakchiquel language.
 They are primarily in the following Church units: